robocorp/rpaframework/docs/source/libraries/robocloud_secrets/index.rst

 Description
 ***********

-`Secrets` is library for interfacing secrets set in the Robocloud Vault (used by default) or file-based secrets, which can be taken into use by setting two environment variables below.
+`Secrets` is a library for interfacing secrets set in the Robocloud Vault (used by default) or file-based secrets, which can be taken into use by setting two environment variables below.